Sgoodridge96/TsResume/ReadMe.txt

 but overall, the look and feel of the website was what I was aiming for.

 Bugs:
-    In its current state, the webpage doesn't include the promotional video for RePoste even with the button there.
-Our team is still creating this video and will have it implemented as soon as the video is finished.
+    I wanted to add the promotional video to the RePoste section in the projects.
+Our team for Capstone has not completed the video as of the date of submission, so this feature was scrapped from the website.